 But you have nothing to worry about.
 With this article on investment banking case studies, we shall see what they are and how they are used to judge IB aspirants like you.
 Also, you will find out how to prepare and answer case studies confidently and get you your dream job…There, I already see you beaming with that bright smile, rejoicing your entry into Investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. :-)

-The cases studies can be seen particularly when you are interviewing for senior analyst or associate level positions at IB.
-Also they are quiet common when you are appearing for lateral interviews i.e. while moving to another investment bank.
+The case studies can be seen particularly when you are interviewing for senior analyst or associate level positions at IB.
+Also, they are quite common when you are appearing for lateral interviews i.e. while moving to another investment bank.

 - What are investment banking case studies?

 - Why investment banking case studies?

 - What are the types of case studies?

 - How to prepare for investment banking case studies?